A model for a large investor trading at market indifference prices. I: single-period case: Model

-The central assumptions of our model, which will allow us to identify uniquely the cash amount $x=x(q)$ associated with an order $q$, are that, as a result of the trade, \begin{enumerate} \item the random endowment $\Sigma(x,q)$ is redistributed between the market makers to form a new \emph{Pareto} allocation $\alpha_1$; \item the market makers' expected utilities \emph{do not change}:
+Theorem~\ref{th:1} below identifies uniquely both the transaction price $x=x(q)$ associated with an order $q$ and the market makers' post-transaction allocation of wealth $\alpha_1=\alpha_1(q)$ under the following two conditions: \begin{description} \item[Pareto optimality:] The random endowment $\Sigma(x,q)$ is redistributed between the market makers to form a new \emph{Pareto optimal} allocation $\alpha_1$. \item[Utility indifference:] The market makers' expected utilities \emph{do not change}: